DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ## uBlock Origin only:
 #### Hiding
-* `!#include`: Embeds another filterlist that is hosted on the same domain (with a whole lot of restrictions).
+* `!#include`: Embeds another filterlist that is hosted on the same domain.
 Despite AdGuard's claim that they also support it, their support only applies to lists that are natively included in AdGuard.
+Tonnes of restrictions apply, such as refusing to embed lists from another domain / repository / parent-folder.
 * `##+js` (prev. `##script:inject`): Invokes a script that is embedded in those extensions, and usually using the script to modify a value on the site.
 Possible options are listed in [this file](https://github.com/gorhill/uBlock/blob/master/assets/resources/scriptlets.js) (The top strings of each paragraph).
 * * `##+js(ra, class, .element)`: Removes the specified element class name from all elements on the page, without removing the elements themselves.
 * `:xpath`: An entry written with the very advanced Xpath syntax.